OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ProjectPlanarMap.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">the object whose transform to use for projection</p>
+        <p class="scene-class-attr-comment">the object whose transform to use for projection</p>

     </p>